We frequently get owners asking questions about the risks of getting Salmonella from their chickens and eggs. So what exactly is Salmonella?

 There are two species which chickens can carry that can cause illness in people S. Enteritidis and S. Typhimurium.
 These species don’t cause illness in chickens but can in extreme cases infect people.

 In the 80’s Edwina Curry caused a storm by claiming that most UK eggs had Salmonella.
 This caused a plummet in egg sales and subsequently the egg industry began to routinely test all egg and meat producing chickens regularly.

 Most laying flocks are now vaccinated for these strains of Salmonella.

 We would always recommend that owners pay special attention to keeping the hen’s nest boxes really clean.
 If you find your eggs are covered in dirt and dried faeces do not be tempted to wash them.
 Shells are porous and any bacteria on the outside will be transferred inside the shell.
 Just dry wipe with a piece of kitchen towel and ensure all dirty eggs are cooked well.

 How do people get Salmonella from chickens?

 Most people contract the bacteria from not washing their hands properly after handling their birds or after handling raw meat.
 They then put their fingers in their mouth and ingest the bacteria.

-How can I reduce the risk of Salmonella in my birds?
+How can I reduce risk of Salmonella in my chickens?